Cho'Gath Build Guide by PuddingMix

 Here I will explain my item choices:

 I start with a Regrowth Pendant and one Health Potion so I can stay in lane for as long as possible.
-I try to stay in lane long enough to turn my Regrowth Pendant into a Philosophers Stone and buy Boots of Speed.
+I try to stay in lane long enough to turn my Regrowth Pendant into a Nomad's Medallion and buy Boots of Speed.
 Head back to lane after these purchases.
-On your next trip back, pick up Mercury Treads and a Ruby Crystal, which will be turned into a Catalyst the Protector.
-After you get your Catalyst the Protector, pick up a Rod of Ages.
+On your next trip back, pick up Mercury Treads and a Ruby Crystal, which will be turned into a Catalyst The Protector.
+After you get your Catalyst The Protector, pick up a Rod of Ages.
 After the Rod of Ages you can start to build to counter the enemy team or, if you're playing correctly, build MORE AP!
 By more AP I mean build a Rabadons Deathcap and finish with a Guardians Angel.
-If they are a well balanced team, I would recommend following the items at the top, finishing your build with a Frozen Heart, changing your Philosophers Stone into a Shurelya's Reverie, and finally picking up a Guardians Angel.
+If they are a well balanced team, I would recommend following the items at the top, finishing your build with a Frozen Heart, changing your Nomad's Medallion into a Shurelya's Reverie, and finally picking up a Guardians Angel.
 If they are heavy on Attack Damage, you can still build the Frozen Heart but I would recommend building a Thornmail instead of the Guardians Angel.

 Farming is a very important part in League of Legends.
 Without proper farming techniques, you will fall behind in levels and items and become useless in team fights.